Coronavirus: Dutch fiscal and financial measures for companies

 If you can demonstrate that the corona virus has caused payment problems for your company, you can ask the Dutch Tax Administration for a deferral of payment for income tax, corporate income tax, VAT, wage tax, gaming tax, excise duties, tax on alcohol free drinks, insurance tax, landlord levies, energy tax and other environmental taxes and comparable taxes as levied in Dutch Caribbean territory.

 You can therefore submit a written request, or submit the request for deferral of payment online through a special form which can be found on the website of the Dutch tax authorities, upon receipt of the first (additional) tax assessment.
 After receiving your request the tax authorities will halt all collection measures.
-Also, under certain circumstances, you can apply for unblocking of your G-account.
-A G-account is a frozen account that you can use solely to make wage tax and VAT payments to the Dutch tax authorities.

 The deferral of payment applies for a period of three months.
 This period can be extended with a new period of three months.
 For the request for the second term of special deferral of payment, a statement must be provided by a third expert, such as your accountant or a tax service provider.
 Please note that such a statement does not have to be provided in case the total tax liability does not exceed € 20.000.

 When the extension is granted, any penalties received for non-payment or late payment of wage tax or VAT do not have to be paid.
 If you nevertheless received a penalty, the penalty will be reversed.